SteveDaulton/Hangman-CLI/README.md

 ## Rules of the game
 #### Objective:
-Your goal is to guess the hidden word, phrase, or sentence chosen by the computer opponent.
+Your goal is to guess the mystery word chosen by the computer opponent.

 #### How to play:
 1. Enter your name when prompted.